ctechfilmuniversity/lecture_sose24_cc2/readme.md

 * **50% - Homework assignments (10 pts in total)**
   * There will be 5 homework assignments that can be worked on individually or in a group (work distribution must be clearly defined by the group!)
-  * For each submitted assignment, you can collect 2 points.
+  * For each submitted assignment, you can collect 3 points.
+  * **Deadline**: You can submit session assignments up until July 31st.
+For late submissions, the points will be reduced by 15%.
 * **50% - Final assignment (10 pts in total)**
   * The final assignment will be the development of a C++ application, you can collect 10 points for the final assignment.
+  * **Deadline**: You can submit session assignments up until September 30th.
+For late submissions, the points will be reduced by 15%.
   * **Requirements and distribution**:
       * Object-oriented system design (2 pts)
       * Use of an SDK (i.e., openFrameworks) (2 pt)